kworam/ProcScript/README.md

 ProcScript
 ==========

-A framework that adds type checking and synchronous programming support to JavaScript
+A framework that makes it easier to do large-scale development in JavaScript.